-Our objective is that by the end of 2025, all packaging for our own brand products will be recyclable, reusable or biodegradable.
+Our objective is that by the end of 2025, all packaging for our own brand products will be recyclable or reusable.

 We aim to reduce the amount of plastic in the packaging for our own brand products by 20% by the end of 2025.

 We will reduce the use of plastics in a controllable manner.
 For many food products, plastic continues to be an excellent packaging material which protects the product effectively and helps to reduce food waste.
 As a light material, plastic also reduces the environmental load in logistics.
 Plastic is also a good material for many durables that need to be strong and long-lasting, for example, certain building materials and outdoor furniture in which plastic replaces tropical wood.